xieyuheng/inner/persons/martin-fowler/patterns-of-enterprise-application-architecture.md

 set of available operations from the perspective of interfacing client layers.

-- Service Layer is like the view-model of MVVM, a view-model prepare the models for its view. a service prepare the models for its interfacing clients (such as http and command line).
+- Service Layer is like the view-model of MVVM, a view-model prepares the models for its view. a service prepares the models for its interfacing clients (such as http and command line).
   - note that, view-model and service both have the responsibility of setting up boundary, but view-model also has the responsibility of been the target of double binding, and service has the responsibility of logging and so on.